warneat/website-change/README.md

 ### Further reading:

-To start the script automatically and keep it running without an open terminal window consider using cronjob on startup with a little delay.
+To start the script automatically and keep it running without an open terminal window consider using cronjob on startup with a little delay:

 	$crontab -e